silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    ```
    {: screen}

-3. Complete the WordPress setup dialog by using Ansible and the WordPress CLI.
-During the setup, you provide the user details of the WordPress admin that you want to use and configure the WordPress database.
+3. Complete the Wordpress setup dialog by using Ansible and the Wordpress CLI.
+During the setup, you provide the user details of the Wordpress admin that you want to use and configure the Wordpress database.
-   If you prefer to manually set up WordPress, you can access the WordPress site via the {{site.data.keyword.Bluemix_notm}} internal address `http://app101` from a web browser and complete the initial setup dialog.
-After you complete the setup, log in as the WordPress admin user.
-Go to **Settings**, enter the **web_dns_name** of the load balancer in the **WordPress Address (URL)** and **Site Address (URL)** fields in the format `http://<web_dns_name>`, and click **Save**.
+   If you prefer to manually set up Wordpress, you can access the Wordpress site via the {{site.data.keyword.Bluemix_notm}} internal address `http://app101` from a web browser and complete the initial setup dialog.
+After you complete the setup, log in as the Wordpress admin user.
+Go to **Settings**, enter the **web_dns_name** of the load balancer in the **Wordpress Address (URL)** and **Site Address (URL)** fields in the format `http://<web_dns_name>`, and click **Save**.
    {: tip}

    1. Open the `wp_site_setup.yaml` file.